A Unified Framework for Zero-Shot Reinforcement Learning: Direct Representations

 \section{Direct Representations}

-Direct representations aim to learn a mapping from $(s,a,r)$ directly to $Q^*_r(s,a) \in \mathbb{R}$, as in universal value functions~\cite{schaul2015universal}.
-While some methods instead learn a parameterized policy $\pi^*_r(\cdot|s)\in \Delta(\mathcal{A})$, this often serves as a practical workaround for the intractability of $\arg\max_a Q^*_r(s,a)$ ~\cite{Lillicrap2016DDPG, Fujimoto2018TD3}.
-In direct representation methods, we seek to learn a function $\mu(\cdot, r)$ that encodes the space of all optimal action--value functions or policies.
+Methods relying on direct representations (left branch in Figure~\ref{fig:01}) parameterize and optimize the value function directly.
+The training objective is the optimal value function itself, $\mu^r(s,a) = Q^*_r(s,a)$.
+While some methods instead learn a parameterized policy $\pi^*_r(s)\in \Delta(\mathcal{A})$, this often serves as a practical workaround for the intractability of $\arg\max_a Q^*_r(s,a)$ ~\citep{Lillicrap2016DDPG, Fujimoto2018TD3}.
 Because we are only concerned with \emph{optimal} behavior for each task, direct representations implicitly parameterize each policy by the reward function for which it is optimal.
-This formulation allows the policy for any reward function $r$ to be obtained directly by querying $\mu(\cdot, r)$.
-Assuming sufficient model capacity and coverage over the space of reward functions, learning $\mu(\cdot, r)$ is, in principle, tractable.
-The procedure reduces to sampling reward functions $r$ from a suitable distribution, training $\mu$ for each sampled $r$ using standard RL algorithms.
+This approach is usually facilitated via an embedding function $f: \mathcal{R} \to \mathcal{Z}$ that maps reward functions into a latent representation space.
+This allows us to index the set of optimal policies by $\mathcal{Z}$, where $\pi_z$ represents the optimal policy $\pi^*_r$ for the reward function embedded as $z = f(r)$.

-In practice, this approach requires an embedding function $f: \mathcal{R} \to \mathcal{Z}$ that maps reward functions into a lower-dimensional representation space, since the full reward space $\mathbb{R}^{|\mathcal{S}|\times|\mathcal{A}|\times|\mathcal{S}|}$ is prohibitively large.
-While $f$ could theoretically be the identity mapping, this quickly becomes intractable in continuous or high-dimensional settings.
-Consequently, training direct representations generally involves two phases: (i) define or learn a task encoder $f: \mathbb{R}^{|\mathcal{S}|} \mapsto \mathcal{Z}$; (ii) train some representation of optimal action--value functions or policies $\mu(\cdot, f(r))$ using rewards $r$ sampled from a distribution until convergence.
-Since the second phase corresponds to standard RL training for each sampled reward, the primary challenge lies in phase~(1): learning an encoder $f$ that defines a task space $\mathcal{Z}$ expressive enough to retain all reward-relevant information while remaining sufficiently smooth to enable generalization through $\mu$.
+\paragraph*{Defining a task space} While $f$ could theoretically be the identity mapping, this becomes intractable in continuous or high-dimensional settings.
+Consequently, training direct representations generally involves two phases: (i) define or learn a task encoder $f: \R \mapsto \mathcal{Z}$; (ii) train some representation of optimal action-value functions or policies $\mu^{f(r)}$ using rewards $r$ sampled from some distribution until convergence.
+Since the second phase corresponds to standard RL training for each sampled reward, the primary challenge lies in the first phase: learning an encoder $f$ that defines a task space $\mathcal{Z}$ expressive enough to retain all reward-relevant information while remaining sufficiently smooth to enable generalization through $\mu$.
+Since the space of admissible rewards is vast, the effectiveness of generalization critically depends on how the chosen prior constrains and shapes coverage of plausible downstream tasks.
+In addition, task embeddings suffer from inherent identifiability issues: distinct reward functions may yield indistinguishable behaviors, making the corresponding task representations fundamentally ambiguous.
+In the following, we present three methods that successfully define or learn such a space.